RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value is `0` and maximum value is `20`
     - Default is `8`
 * `itemSize` - type: NORMALIZED_PAIR
-    - Both axes need to be defined.
+    - Size of the item prior to multiplication by the `itemScale` value, i.e. the size of all unselected items.
+Both axes need to be defined.
     - Minimum value per axis is `0.05` and maximum value per axis is `1`
     - Default is `0.25 0.155`
 * `itemScale` - type: FLOAT.
     - Selected item is increased in size by this scale.
-    - Minimum value is `0.5` and maximum value is `3`
+    - Minimum value is `0.2` and maximum value is `3`
     - Default is `1.2`
 * `itemTransitions` - type: STRING
     - How to render item transitions when navigating the carousel.
 By default a slide animation will be played when moving between items but if this property is set to `instant` instead then the transitions will be immediate.